 Everything you’ve ever experienced in this lifetime has brought you to this moment.
 Every challenge, every heartache, every difficult situation you’ve lived through has prepared you for what’s ahead.
 You are ready.
 It’s time you do what’s right for you.
 Leave doubt at the door and claim your space!
 Speak your truth.
 Stand in your own power.
 Walk with your head held high and never for a moment stop trusting that you have the ability to move through whatever it is that life has presented you with in this moment.
 Now, take action.
 You know what to do. @oneoeight.tv #warriorup #power #community #truth #life

 Pat Bailey is my personal favorite.
-Very active on the social medias, always ready to motivate, to answer, despite his busy schedule.
+Very active on the social media, always ready to motivate, to answer, despite his busy schedule.
 Yoga isn’t the only superpower she has, she is writing poetry and riding a bicycle all across the world.
 The screens don’t stop the positive energy she is spreading and I hope that I can meet her one day.
 Ahhh!

 A photo posted by Yoga with PB (@patbailey) on

 Girls, hold your breath!
 Last but not least I would like to present you Patrick Beach.
 He usually does yoga with his partner and they are a remarkable team but regarding the long list of the female yogis, I will speak only for him (sorry @carlingnicole).
-Patrick Beach is well known in yoga circles and on the social medias with his proactive yoga life.
+Patrick Beach is well known in yoga circles and on the social media with his proactive yoga life.
 He organizes a yoga teacher trainings and through different methods, he is exploring the full spectrum of yoga teaching.
 You can see more of his work here.
 Be sure to open and his Instagram profile and say only one thing: “Wow!”

 If the list has inspired you, please share the post and spread the word.
 If you are searching how to start yoga you can join the 90 days yoga.
 Waiting for your comments!